Text by Meritxell Rosell

 We retake our interview with writer and artist Holly Childs and artist Gediminas Žygus (formerly known as J.G.
-Biberkopf) from where we left in Part 1.
-The duo has recently published their debut collaboration album Hydrangea (Subtext Recordings, 2020), a sweetly intoxicating trip that grew out of a series of performances emphasising conspiracies and the designed realities they generate.
+Biberkopf) from where we left off in Part 1.
+The duo has recently published their debut collaboration album Hydrangea (Subtext Recordings, 2020).
+This sweetly intoxicating trip grew out of a series of performances emphasising conspiracies and the designed realities they generate.
 Navigating a tangle of digitally induced subjectivities and relationships amidst a continuously evaporating world in which narratives dissolve, leak, fold in on themselves and loop.

-The artists ask themselves, as individuals who are siloed online, can rifts in reality ever be reconciled?
+The artists ask themselves, as individuals siloed online, can rifts ever be reconciled?
 Is history a form of science fiction?
 And are narrators ever reliable?
 The process of creating this album was defined by the search for a form to bind fiction, poetry, and musical experience.
-It’s narrative influenced by technical instructions, lectures and whispered conversations.
+Technical instructions, and lectures influence its narrative and whispered conversations.
 The slippage and floating focus created new meanings in the listener that the speaker didn’t intend.

 In this second part, we’ll dig deeper into the theories and narratives that informed the inception of Hydrangea and the artist’s practice while in the making.

-Child and Žygus take us back to 2017, when they were discussing ideas around manufactured normalcy and how a sense of normalcy can be actively designed in small or larger groups of people and how one can live in someone’s dream literally: We were reflecting this idea of the sense of collective reality in conversation with and through the lens of the small artist community we belonged to in Amsterdam.
-It was a moment where at least I felt that my social life had become pretty much entirely redrawn by platform media, and I was realising that there’s a new social game, and I felt unfit to play it.
+Childs and Žygus take us back to 2017 when they were discussing ideas around manufactured normalcy and how a sense of normalcy can be actively designed in small or larger groups of people, and how one can live in someone’s dream literally: We were reflecting on this idea of the sense of collective reality in conversation with and through the lens of the small artist community we belonged to in Amsterdam.
+It was a moment where at least I felt that my social life had become pretty much entirely redrawn by platform media, and I realised that there was a new social game, and I felt unfit to play it.

-Peter Pomerantsev (a Soviet-born British journalist, author and TV producer) has this hypothesis that Russian political technologists -some of whom were trained as postmodernist artists in the Russian conceptual art and literature scene of the late twentieth century-, deliberately encouraged magical, conspiratorial interpretations of reality to create a postmodernist sense of uncertainty in what is the truth in Putin’s Russia.
-Which make oneself question, which is actually fighting the good fight if the Kremlin funds everyone and none can trust any of the opposition’s leaders?
-Now it feels like the Kremlin kind of globalised that political technology, both as part of their informational warfare and through the adoption of postmodern political strategies by Western powers like the US and UK…
+Peter Pomerantsev (a Soviet-born British journalist, author and TV producer) has this hypothesis that Russian political technologists -some of whom were trained as postmodernist artists in the Russian conceptual art and literature scene of the late twentieth century-deliberately encouraged magical, conspiratorial interpretations of reality to create a postmodernist sense of uncertainty in what is the truth in Putin’s Russia.
+Which makes one question which is actually fighting the good fight if the Kremlin funds everyone and none can trust any of the opposition’s leaders?
+Now it feels like the Kremlin is globalised that political technology, both as part of their informational warfare and through the adoption of postmodern political strategies by Western powers like the US and UK…

-And in today’s digital age, this by no means has continued and expanded.
-Meaning can be easily stretched and facts distorted—the notion of truth has become an elusive, malleable concept, shaped by the goals of the person telling it.
-The concept of narrative uncertainty is something the artists explore, in their own words, something ‘braiding together questionable truths, slippery narratives and bespoke reinterpretations of history’ for various political ends.
+And in today’s digital age, this has not continued and expanded.
+Meaning can be easily stretched and facts distorted—the notion of truth has become an elusive, malleable concept shaped by the goals of the person telling it.
+In their own words, the artists explore the concept of narrative uncertainty as ‘braiding together questionable truths, slippery narratives and bespoke reinterpretations of history’ for various political ends.

-Hydrangea, both artists think, partly plays with these linguistic phenomena by scaling them down or up.
+Both artists think Hydrangea partly plays with these linguistic phenomena by scaling them down or up.
 How, like in smaller group social interactions, a rumour is like a miniature conspiracy used as an instrument in the social power choreography… Add a bit of surprise, a bit of dramatism, and realism to any connection or interpretation, and you might have a strong, mimetically contagious conspiracy story.

-When metrics and gamification of behaviour entered my life, I stopped being able to at all understand what my social agency is or what social autonomy even means.
+When metrics and gamification of behaviour entered my life, I stopped being able to at understand what my social agency is or what social autonomy even means.
 So behind the scenes of the project, we thought about the design of platforms.
 For example, how Instagram co-founder Kevin Systrom claimed Instagram was designed to be a platform for authenticity.
-A few years on, authenticity became a prevailing cultural value and an industry in itself.
+A few years later, authenticity became a prevailing cultural value and an industry.
 There are many things like that, but it’s hard to talk about them beyond personal experience.